chrisdaaz/recasting-antiquity/content/bibliography.md

 Sutton, Denys.
 1964. *Nocturne: The Art of James McNeill Whistler.* Philadelphia: Lippincott.

-Tedeschi, Martha, and Britt Salveson.
-Songs on Stone: James McNeill Whistler and the Art of Lithography.
+Tedeschi, Martha, and Britt Salveson. *Songs on Stone: James McNeill Whistler and the Art of Lithography*.
 Art Institute of Chicago Museum Studies 24, no. 1.

 Thompson, Dorothy Burr.
 1966.
 "The Origin of Tanagras." *American Journal of Archaeology* 70, no.1 (January 1966): 51--63, pls.
 17--20.

-Tsatsouli, Konstantina and Elisavet Nikolaou.
+Tsatsouli, Konstantina, and Elisavet Nikolaou.
 2017.
-"The ancient Demetrias figurines: new insights on pigments and decoration techniques used on Hellenistic clay figurines." *STAR: Science & Technology of Archaeological Research* 3, no. 2 (2017), 341--357.
+"The ancient Demetrias figurines: new insights on pigments and decoration techniques used on Hellenistic clay figurines." *STAR: Science & Technology of Archaeological Research* 3, no. 2 (2017): 341--357.

 VanDyk, Chelsea.
 2014.
 "Talking Objects: The Many Faces of Rebecca Whelan." https://covenantarthistory.blogspot.com/2014/04/the-many-faces-of-rebecca-whelan.html.